randomgraphics/wine-droid/README.md

     passwd # this is to genereta new pasword for login
     ```

-    (You may connect to termux via scrcpy.py.
-This make typing commands in termux much easier)

-4. Update the user name field in termux-user.txt to match the username return by `whoami` command in the previous step.
+6. Update the user name field in termux-user.txt to match the username return by `whoami` command in the previous step.

-5. Forward termux openssh port to local port via adb:
+7. Forward termux openssh port to local port via adb:

     ```bash
     adb forward tcp:8022 tcp:8022